Hyperlotl/Hyperlotl/README.md

 # 👋  Hi there!
 My name is Hyperlotl and I'm an axolotl that codes AND animates.
 Cool right?

-👀 I'm pretty profecient in python and GDscript(godot), and I have basic JavaScript skills ⚡ I like axolotls a lotl!
+- 👀 I'm pretty profecient in python and GDscript(godot), and I have basic JavaScript skills
+- ⚡ I like axolotls a lotl!
-🌱 I’m currently learning javascript and the Transformers Library(Its amazing lol) 💞️ I’m looking to collaborate on anything really =)
+- 🌱 I’m currently learning javascript and the Transformers Library(Its amazing lol)
+- 💞️ I’m looking to collaborate on animations, code AND I am up for commisions
+- 📫 How to reach me: Im currently in the process of making my website so just be patient.

 <!---